tagion/alpha_three/README.md

 docker exec -ti alpha3 bash
 ```

-The `tagionwallet` is already in PATH, feel free to create wallet.
+The `tagionwallet` is already in PATH, feel free to create a wallet.

 ```bash
 tagionwallet -g # Opens an interactive mode